parkrafael/budget-tracker/README.md

 ### User Stories
 - As a user, be able to add expenses to a list of expenses
 - As a user, be able to date their expenses (either automatically or by input)
-- As a user, view all of their expenses within a specific day, month, or year.
+- As a user, view all of their expenses within a specific day, month, year, or category.

-//

 - As a user, create categories for expenses (ie. groceries, restaurant, entertainment)
-- As a user, view how much you've spent for each category